unification-com/mainchain/docs/README.md

 - [Third Party Tool Development](developers/third-party.md)

 ### Disclaimer

 Please note that this software is still in development.
 In these early days, we can expect to have issues, updates, and bugs.
-The existing `und` and `undcli` CLI tools require advanced technical skills and may involve risks which are outside of the control of the Unification Foundation and/or the Unification dev team.
+The existing `und` CLI tool requires advanced technical skills and may involve risks which are outside of the control of the Unification Foundation and/or the Unification dev team.
 Any use of this open source [Apache 2.0 licensed](https://github.com/unification-com/mainchain/blob/master/LICENSE) software is done at your own risk and on a "AS IS" basis, without warranties or conditions of any kind, and any and all liability of the Unification Foundation and/or the Unification dev team for damages arising in connection to the software is excluded.
 Please exercise extreme caution!